 Ofglen and Offred attend a “Prayvaganza” with the other women of their district, held in what used to be a university building.
 The Wives sit in one section with their daughters, the Marthas and Econowives sit in another, and the Handmaids kneel in a section cordoned off by ropes.
-Janine walks in with a new Wife, and Ofglen whispers that Janine’s baby was deformed, a “shredder” after all.
+Janine walks in with a new Wife, and Ofglen whispers that Janine’s baby was born with birth defects after all.
 She adds that Janine slept with a doctor to get pregnant.
 Offred remembers a strange episode in the Red Center when Janine sat on her bed staring off into space, speaking to an invisible customer in a restaurant where she worked before Gilead.
 Moira slapped Janine and shouted until Janine came back to her senses.

 Women’s Prayvaganzas are weddings for the Wives’ daughters, mass ceremonies in which girls as young as fourteen get married.
 In a few years, the brides will be girls who do not remember life before Gilead.
 Offred remembers a conversation with the Commander, in which he insisted that while Gilead has taken away some freedom, it has guaranteed women safety and dignity.
 Now all women have spouses, and they are not left alone to care for children, beaten, or forced to work if they do not want to.
-They can “fulfill their -biological destinies in peace.”
+They can “fulfill their biological destinies in peace.”
 Offred noted that they do not allow love, but the Commander replied that arranged marriages work better than falling in love.

 Although women’s Prayvaganzas usually celebrate group weddings and men’s celebrate military victories, sometimes the Prayvaganzas celebrate Catholic nuns who convert to the state religion.
 When the authorities of Gilead catches Catholic nuns, they torture them.
 They send old ones directly to the Colonies, but young ones may choose between the Colonies and conversion.
 If they convert, the nuns become Handmaids, but many choose the Colonies.